Skip to content

 10. “How satisfied are you with the professional development opportunities at [company name]?”

 These questions can often be answered with simple “Yes” or “No” responses or on a scale to represent varying degrees of satisfaction or agreement.
-While this allows survey results to be more quantitative, these scale or statement-based questions can also limit specific details regarding employee sentiments.
+While this allows survey results to be more quantitative and easier to answer, they can also limit specific details regarding employee sentiments.

-To add greater context to employee feedback, here are 10 short answer questions to consider about the benefits program as a whole:
+To add greater context to employee feedback, here are 10 short answer questions to consider about benefits as a whole:

-1. “How easy is it to access and use each employee benefit?”
+1. “How easy is it to access and use benefits?”

-2. “Are the benefits clearly articulated and easy to understand?
+2. “Are benefits clearly articulated and easy to understand?
 Why or why not?”

 3. “How well were the benefits explained during training and onboarding?”